Beta-CoRM: A Bayesian Approach for $n$-gram Profiles Analysis: Beta-CoRM

 \section{Beta-CoRM}

 In this section, we present a novel Bayesian approach to supervised learning that builds on a special type of $d$-dimensional vector of completely random measures (CRM's) \citep{kingman1}, known as \textit{compound random measures} (CoRM's) \citep{jim+fabrizio}.
 Since their introduction in \cite{kingman1}, CRM's have become essential for most Bayesian nonparametric models.
-One of their key properties is their almost sure discreteness, which means that their realisations are discrete with probability 1.
-In other words, if $X$ is a CRM then,
+Theoretically, completely random measures, can be viewed as the sum of three components: a deterministic part, a term with a finite number of fixed points of discontinuity with random jump heights and a term with random points of discontinuity and random jump heights.
+Among practitioners it is quite common to consider completely random measures without fixed points of discontinuity so that, if $\Psi$ is a CRM, then it can be represented as,

+where both the locations of the jumps, $\xi_i$'s, and the height of the jumps, $J_i$'s, are random and where $\delta_x$ represents the Dirac delta measure which places mass one in $x$.
+Moreover, $\Psi$ is completely characterised by

-where both the locations, $x_i$'s, and the jumps, $J_i$'s, are random.
-Moreover, $X$ is characterised by the L\'evy measure $\nu$ that contains all the information about the distribution of the $x_i$'s and the $J_i$'s.
-This characteristic allows us to use CRM's to model data generated by a discrete distribution or to use them as the basic building block in mixture models.
+where $\nu$ is referred to as the L\'evy measure and contains all the information about the distribution of $\xi_i$'s and the $J_i$'s \citep{kingman1}.
+For the purposes of this paper, we focus on the homogeneous case, so that